excaliburjs/Excalibur/README.md

 [![Browserstack](/assets/browserstack-logo-150x34.png?raw=true)](http://browserstack.com/)

-Excalibur is commited to supporting the latest 2 versions of popular desktop and mobile browsers.
+Excalibur is committed to supporting the latest 2 versions of popular desktop and mobile browsers.
 We leverage [browserstack](http://browserstack.com/) automated testing to ensure that Excalibur is automatically tested as thoroughly as possible on all our supported platforms.

 ### Prerequisites